 Earlier this month, Inc42 reported that almost a million Indian TikTok users, known as ‘influencers’, have lost a steady flow of income since the app was banned by the centre, as part of a sweeping action against Chinese apps which were perceived to be jeopardising data privacy of users.

 Meanwhile, compliance with the ban on Chinese apps also remains an issue.
 Club Factory, though removed from the Google Play Store and iOS App Store, is available for download through alternative download links.
 The company has also posted a download link in the bio of its official Instagram account.
 The link can be used for downloading the APK file for the application, through which the application can be installed in Android smartphones.
 While users were able to place orders on July 14, they were not accepted by the sellers on the platform.
 The next day (July 15), users weren’t able to place orders on the application.

 This is not the first time that Club Factory has come under the scanner.
 In December last year, the ecommerce store — founded in 2014 by Chinese company Jiayun Data Technology and headquartered in Hangzhou, Zhejiang, China — was accused by a customer of selling counterfeit products.
 The customer alleged that the company had advertised heavy discounts on popular brands but shipped fake products to the customers.

-Club Factory has also been accused of misusing the provision which allowed duty-free imports of gifts and samples as long as they were below INR 5,000.
+Club Factory has also been accused of misusing the provision that allowed duty-free imports of gifts and samples as long as they were below INR 5,000.
 Club Factory, along with other Chinese ecommerce platforms such as Shein, would label their orders as gifts, avoiding any custom duties on it.
 To avoid any more exploitation of the provision, the central board of indirect taxes and customs (CBIC), in November 2019, decided to remove it.